xoolive/traffic/docs/quickstart.rst

                 flight.plot(ax, color="#54a24b", alpha=0.5)  # green

-This approach is not perfect (there are quite some green trajectories) but gives a good first idea of how traffic organises itself.
+This approach is not perfect (there are quite some green trajectories) but gives a good first idea of how traffic organizes itself.
 Let's try to focus on the traffic to and from one airport, e.g. ``LFPO``, in order to refine the methodology.